Banker Bischoff to head Britain's accounting watchdog

 Born in Germany during World War Two, his career in the banking sector has spanned five decades.
 He has also previously called for a reform of accounting standards.

-Bischoff worked at Schroders (SDR.L) before its investment banking arm was acquired by Citigroup (C.N) in 2000.
+Bischoff worked at Schroders before its investment banking arm was acquired by Citigroup in 2000.
 He became chairman of Citi until stepping down in 2009 and joined Lloyds shortly afterwards.

 The FRC announced this week it will investigate KPMG's audit of scandal-hit Co-op bank.